0 Part Course |

 • Global learning perspective examining SARs/STRs from different regions and regulatory authorities

-• This latest Suspicious Activity/Suspicious Activity training course covers the practical application of learnings in group exercises, embedding knowledge and best practices for reporting as well as examining how technology is impacting this area of FCC
+• This training covers the practical application of learning in group exercises.
+We embed knowledge and best practices for reporting, as well as examining how technology is impacting this area of the FCC

-This course covers the recent developments in suspicious activity/suspicious transaction reporting and is suitable for:
+This course covers the recent developments in suspicious activity/suspicious transaction reporting.
+It is a 'must-know' for the following:

-• Banking regulation and finance professionals who want to update their knowledge on SAR/STR issues, including the current hot topics (defensive filings, false positives), the latest regulation and reporting requirements, and key developments in this area
+• Banking regulation and finance professionals who want to update their knowledge on SAR/STR issues.
+Including the current hot topics (defensive filings, false positives), the latest regulations and reporting requirements, and key developments in this area

 • Managers and risk professionals wishing to establish or strengthen their understanding of the differences between unusual and suspicious and the reporting frameworks within their organisations

-Our market-leading, ½ -day course covers best practices in writing, collating data for and sending SARs/STRs as well as post-reporting issues.
+Our market-leading, half-day course covers best practices in writing, collating data for and sending SARs/STRs, as well as post-reporting issues.
+Taught by a globally recognised leading trainer, take a look at the following course details to see what your staff will master in this training:

 • How to prioritise data from different departments of a business

-• How to decide whether a report needs to be sent
+• How to decide whether you should send a report

 • The importance of an audit trail